jsoconno/terraflow/docs.md

 ```
 ## CLI Help
 ```
-Usage: terraflow workspace set [OPTIONS]
+Usage: terraflow provider list [OPTIONS]

-  Set a workspace.
+  List available providers.

 Options:
-  --help  Show this message and exit.
+  --provider TEXT   The name of the Terraform provider.  [required] --namespace TEXT  The namespace of the Terraform provider.  [required] --help            Show this message and exit.
 ```

-# terraflow workspace get
+# terraflow provider get
-Get a workspace.
+Get providers in the Terraform configuration.
 ## Usage
 ```
-terraflow workspace get [OPTIONS]
+terraflow provider get [OPTIONS]
 ```
 ## Options
 ```
+  --keyword TEXT  A keyword used to filter results.
   --help          Show this message and exit.
 ```
 ## Commands
 ```